بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 (Please also refer to the compilation on Frugality-Iqtisâd)

-4. The social life amidst dissipation in the time of Sufyan and Dajjal:
+4. The social life amidst dissipation (safahat) in the time of Sufyan and Dajjal:

-اللّٰه أعلم بالصواب6, a ta’wîl of it is this: those fitnahs will attract the nafs of people to themselves, deceive and corrupt them.
+اللّٰه أعلم بالصواب6, a ta’wîl of it is this: those fitnahs will attract the nafs of people to themselves and infatuate them.
 People will perpetrate them voluntarily, indeed, with pleasure.

 For example, in Russia, men and women bathe naked together in public baths.
 And since, by fitrah, women have a strong inclination to show off their beauty, they willingly plunge themselves into that fitnah and are led astray.
-The men, too, who worship beauty in their fitrah, are defeated by their nafs, and, with drunken joy, fall into the fire and are burned.
-By means of an attraction, the amusements, kabâir and bid’ahs of that time, such as dance and the theatre, draw those who perform ‘ibâdah to their nafs around them like moths and daze them.
-But if this occurs through absolute compulsion, the will is negated, and it is not even a sin.
+Men, too, who worship beauty in their fitrah, are defeated by their nafs and, with drunken joy, fall into the fire and are burned.
+By means of attraction, entertainment, kabâir and bid’ahs of that time, such as dance and the theatre, draw those who perform ‘ibâdah to their nafs around them, like moths, and daze them.
+But if this occurs through absolute compulsion, since the will is invalidated, it will not even be a sin.

 The Fifth Ray-Sixth Matter

-5. The false Jannah of Dajjal, which was informed by the hadiths, is the dissipation and fantasies of the civilisation:
+5. The fake Jannah of Dajjal, which was informed by the hadiths, is the dissipation (safahat) and fantasies of the civilisation:

 As for the Dajjal's fake Jannah, it is the alluring amusements and fantasies of civilisation.
 As for his mount, it is the means of transport, like a train, at one head of which is the fire pit; he sometimes casts those who do not follow him into the fire.
 One ear of that mount, that is, the other head of it, has been furnished like Jannah, and he seats those who follow him in it.
 In fact, the train, which is an important mount of dissolute and cruel civilisation, brings a fake Jannah for the people of dissipation and ahl ad-dunyâ, while for the unfortunate people of religion and Islam, it brings danger in the hand of civilisation, like the zabânî of Jahannam, and casts them into captivity and indigence.